Marine Science, Safety, and Environmental Protection icon

 Location: North Shore - Metro Boston

-The Executive Office of Energy and Environmental Affairs (EEA) seeks to protect, preserve, and enhance Massachusetts’ environmental resources and create a clean energy future for all residents.
+Who We Are: The Executive Office of Energy and Environmental Affairs (EEA) seeks to protect, preserve, and enhance Massachusetts’ environmental resources and create a clean energy future for all residents.
 Through the stewardship of open spaces, the protection of environmental resources, and the advancement of clean energy, EEA works tirelessly to make Massachusetts a wonderful place to live, work, and raise a family.
 Our commitment to environmental justice ensures that every resident, regardless of background or location, can live in a safe, clean environment and shares equally in the benefits of the clean energy transition.

-At EEA, we create meaningful, inclusive opportunities that empower our employees to make a real difference in shaping the environmental future of Massachusetts.
+Who We Are as an Employer: At EEA, we create meaningful, inclusive opportunities that empower our employees to make a real difference in shaping the environmental future of Massachusetts.
 We foster a workplace culture where diversity is valued, innovation is encouraged, and collaboration thrives.
-Our employees are vital in advancing sustainability, environmental justice, and clean energy solutions, ensuring a positive and lasting impact on Massachusetts and its residents.
+Our employees play a vital role in advancing sustainability, environmental justice, and clean energy solutions, ensuring a positive and lasting impact on Massachusetts and its residents.

-The Department of Fish and Game (DFG) is the state agency responsible for conservation of the state's natural resources.
+DFG: The Department of Fish and Game (DFG) is the state agency responsible for conservation of the state's natural resources.
 DFG exercises responsibility over the Commonwealth's marine and freshwater fisheries, wildlife, plants, and natural communities, and provides outdoor recreation opportunities to the public.

 Job Opening:

+The Department of Fish and Game, Division of Marine Fisheries (DMF) seeks applicants for the position of Seasonal Fisheries Technician who will assist DMF personnel with implementing the recreational fisheries survey from April to November.
 The Access Point Angler Intercept Survey (APAIS) is part of the Marine Recreational Information Program (MRIP), a federal survey designed by the National Marine Fisheries Service.
 The survey is implemented by all Atlantic coastal states.
 The goal of the survey is to generate estimates of recreational fisheries catch for marine fish species in Massachusetts waters.
 Field staff, once trained, work independently traveling from home to assigned sites on the Northshore and in Metro Boston areas to interview anglers about their fishing experiences, collect a variety of information, and identify, weigh, and measure fish that anglers have kept.
 Assigned fishing sites include beaches, banks, piers, docks, jetties, and access points for private, charter, and head boats, including marinas, boat ramps and other points of entry to marine or estuarine waters.
-Head boat sampling occurs at sea.
+Head boat sampling occurs at sea (most positions will operate only from shore).
 The estimates generated from this work are critically important for managing fish stocks and sustaining recreational fisheries.
-The incumbent will assist other MA DMF Program personnel with additional projects as needed.
+The incumbent may assist other MA DMF Program personnel with additional projects as needed.

 Successfully complete training and pass both a survey procedures test and fish identification test.